-The part-time DPhil in Literature and Arts considers applications from those who have already been awarded the MSt in Literature and Arts.
+The DPhil in Literature and Arts considers applications from those who have already been awarded the MSt in Literature and Arts.
 Applications may also be considered from students with an interdisciplinary Master's degree in the humanities.

 Students will often be building on research and skills developed during the MSt in Literature and Arts, and prospective students are recommended to look at the MSt course page as a progression pathway to this DPhil.

 The DPhil programme shares the same historical and interdisciplinary scope as the MSt.
 It is also an interdisciplinary programme which encompasses the disciplines of literature, art and architectural history, history, philosophy and theology.
 Compared to the MSt, however, students will be working independently towards their own deeply researched 100,000 word thesis, building on sustained independent research over a number of years, and focusing on one specific subject.
 The thesis can be completed in four to (a maximum) eight years.
 We encourage students to work towards completion in four to six years and the supervisors help to structure a realistic work schedule and timetable for completion.

 The research students on this course carry out independent doctoral research on a subject linked to the British past, c.1450- c.1914.
 British history is interpreted in the broadest possible sense to include global and imperial connections.
 For instance, the formation of British culture through the stimuli of influences beyond Europe, from Chinese porcelain to commodities like sugar and tea.
 Research proposals are welcome across the period, from, for example, Tudor and Jacobean Art and Architecture to the changing place of women in early twentieth century Britain.
 We have a democratic view of cultural history in which all men's and women's lives play their part.